NigelFell/milestone-project1/README.md

         1. The site has been designed to be easy to use, fluid and not entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
 The current page is indicated by an underline on the appropriate link.
         2. At the bottom of each page in the footer section there is a link to the home page so that the user always has somewhere to go and doesn't feel trapped when they get to the bottom of the page.
         3. On the "Contact" page, after a form response is submitted successfully a new window is opened showing the data entered.
 This will allow the user can easily get back to the website.
-        4. The input boxes on the "Contact" page are checked for valid entries where required and the user prompted if there is a problem.
+        4. The required input boxes on the "Contact" page are marked with an "*".
+Once the "Contact Us" button is clicked the user input is checked for valid entries where required and the user prompted if there is a problem.
+The input box and submit button colours change on hover-over to highlight they have been selected.
         5. Checking and verifying a postcode is within the mobile service area has been left to a future release of the site.

     3. As a First Time Visitor, I want to be able to view the area covered by the mobile service in a clear presentation.